International Moving Company to Hong Kong

 In most cases, you can ship a motorcycle to Hong Kong.
 Those wishing to send need to obtain prior consent.
 We can send a crated motorcycle within your shipping container.
 Please consult the Hong Kong Transport Department for official rules.

 You can also send a boat.
 Depending upon boat size, it can either be put in a container or sent separately.
-Please consult the Hong Kong Marine Department to obtain prior to sending your boat.
+Please consult the Hong Kong Marine Department to obtain before sending your boat.

 Hong Kong Customs and Regulations

 Hong Kong does not levy customs tariffs on imports outside of tobacco, alcohol, and fuels.